Catch A Lift: Utah’s Lift-Served Mountain Biking

 The Scene

 Sundance encompasses over 25 miles of lift-served singletrack that can be accessed either by pedaling uphill or catching a ride on the lift.
-(Remember, always yield to riders climbing uphill.)
+(Remember your bike etiquette and always yield to riders climbing uphill.)
 These trails are best for intermediate and advanced riders with prior riding experience.
 Take a few laps and grab lunch at the Sundance Deli and savor the stunning views.

-Sundance is a great destination for the whole family, as a plethora of activities are available from art classes, luxe spa treatments, and fly fishing lessons.
-Lodging guests can also take a dip in The Springs, Sundance's new rest and relaxation pools.
-It doesn't stop there, in the summer months, Sundance also offers hiking, scenic lift rides, twilight concerts, plays for children, savory dining experiences, the Sundance Zip Tour, horseback riding, and more.
-An ideal retreat for romantic couples, families or adventure seekers, there is no shortage of diversions available at Sundance in the summer months.
+Sundance is a great destination for the whole family, as a plethora of activities are available, such as art classes, luxe spa treatments, or fly fishing lessons.
+Lodging guests can also take a dip in The Springs, Sundance's rest and relaxation pools.
+It doesn't stop there, in the summer months, Sundance also offers hiking, scenic lift rides, twilight concerts, fine dining, the Sundance Zip Tour, horseback riding and more.
+An ideal retreat for romantic couples, families or adventure seekers, there is no shortage of diversions available at Sundance in the summer months and it makes for an idyllic weekend escape.

 Lift-Served Chairlifts

-Single rides, twilight passes, or all-day passes are available.
-Guests may also pedal uphill on nearly all of Sundance's bike trails—excluding the expert trails—but an uphill pass must be purchased.
+Season passes, single rides, half-day tickets, or all-day passes are available.
+Guests may also pedal uphill on nearly all of Sundance's bike trails—excluding the expert downhill trails—but an uphill pass must be purchased.

 Sundance Resort E-Bike Policy